 Dry FliesIris Caddis

 The Iris Caddis is a brilliant emerger pattern that replicates the natural insect's shuck-splitting emergence.
-Its shuck-trailing, low-floating profile is a deadly match for caddis hatches.
+Its shuck-trailing, low-floating profile is an effective match for caddis hatches.

 Spring, Summer